aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/installation-and-deployment/system-requirements/_index.md

 {{% /alert %}}
 ## **Aspose.Cells Grid Suite System Requirements**
-The Aspose.Cells Grid Suite is composed of two controls:
+The Aspose.Cells Grid Suite is composed of three controls:

 - Aspose.Cells.GridDesktop
 - Aspose.Cells.GridWeb
+- Aspose.Cells.GridJs

-The system requirements of both controls are described separately.
+The system requirements of the controls are described separately.

 {{% alert color="primary" %}}

-To use these two controls, the machine to run Aspose.Cells.GridDesktop and Aspose.Cells.GridWeb doesn't need to have Microsoft Excel installed as Aspose.Cells.GridDesktop and Aspose.Cells.GridWeb can open and save Excel spreadsheets without any need for Microsoft Excel.
+To use these  controls, the machine to run Aspose.Cells.GridDesktop and Aspose.Cells.GridWeb doesn't need to have Microsoft Excel installed as Aspose.Cells.GridDesktop and Aspose.Cells.GridWeb can open and save Excel spreadsheets without any need for Microsoft Excel.

 {{% /alert %}}
 ### **Aspose.Cells.GridDesktop**